-A huge number of research articles are published every year, so ensuring that others can find your work is essential.
-As the author, there are a few things you can do to make your work more discoverable (and there are some things we’re doing too).
+A huge number of research articles are published every year.
+So ensuring that others can find your published article is essential.
+Today all researchers need to know something about Search Engine Optimization (SEO).
+Fortunately, there are a number of simple things you can do to make your work more discoverable, even while you are still preparing it for submission.

-When you submit your article you’ll need to include keywords.
+When you submit your article you’ll usually need to include keywords.
 These will be used to index your article on Taylor & Francis Online and on search engines such as Google ScholarTM.
-These keywords will help others find your article quickly and accurately, so think of them as the labels for your article.
+These keywords will help others find your article quickly and accurately.
+Think of them as the labels for your article.
 What’s more, a strong correlation exists between online hits and subsequent citations for journal articles.

 Be identifiable with ORCiD